kubernetes/kops/docs/addon_manager.md

 The `version` field gives meaning to the alternative manifests.
 This is interpreted as a semver.
-The channels tool keeps track of the current version installed (currently by means of an annotation on the `kube-system` namespace), and it will not reapply the same version of the manifest.
+The channels tool keeps track of the current version installed (currently by means of an annotation on the `kube-system` namespace).

+The channel tool updates the installed version when any of the following conditions apply.
+* The version declared in the addon manifest is greater then the currently installed version.
+* The version number's match, but the ids are different
+* The version number and ids match, but the hash of the addon's manifest has changed since it was installed.

 This means that a user can edit a deployed addon, and changes will not be replaced, until a new version of the addon is installed.
 The long-term direction here is that addons will mostly be configured through a ConfigMap or Secret object, and that the addon manager will (TODO) not replace the ConfigMap.

 The `selector` determines the objects which make up the addon.
 This will be used to construct a `--prune` argument (TODO), so that objects that existed in the